AdityaKarun/I_Scream_Store/README.md

 # I_Scream Store

-A simple Django project showcasing a website and a blogpage for the I-Scream Store.
-This repository focuses on the Django framework and contains two apps: `store` and `blogs`.
+A Django web application for I-Scream Store — an ice cream shop's digital presence.
+This project demonstrates modern web development practices with Django, featuring a public-facing storefront with company information and contact capabilities, alongside a protected blog platform for authenticated users.
+Built with two distinct Django apps `store` and `blogs`, it showcases user authentication, form handling, and responsive design with Bootstrap.

 ## Features

-- Built with Django.
+- Built with Django
 - Two apps:
   - `store`
   - `blogs`
-- Uses SQLite as database (`db.sqlite3`).
+- User authentication system (signup, signin, signout)
+- Contact form for user messages
+- Responsive design with Bootstrap

 ## Screenshots